flapjack/flapjack.io/source/docs/1.0/usage/faq.md

 Flapjack was rebooted in 2012 to focus exclusively on the alert routing and notification problem.
 Flapjack's core developers are sponsored to work on Flapjack close to full-time.

 All of the code is completely new, and the only commonality between the two code bases is the name.

+## Why does the Edit Contacts page on the web inteface not work?

+The common cause for this is the api_url in the web gateway config needs to work in your browser to access the api.
+See the [web gateway configuration docs](../Configuring-Gateways-Web/) for more details.